J. Doyne Farmer

-J. Doyne Farmer (born 22 June 1952) is an American complex systems scientist and entrepreneur with interests in chaos theory, complexity and econophysics.
-He is Baillie Gifford Professor of Mathematics at Oxford University, where he is also Director of the Complexity Economics at the Institute for New Economic Thinking at the Oxford Martin School.
-Additionally he is an external professor at the Santa Fe Institute.
+J. Doyne Farmer (born June 22, 1952) is an American complex systems scientist and entrepreneur with interests in chaos theory, complexity and econophysics.
+He is Baillie Gifford Professor of Complex Systems Science at the Smith School of Enterprise and the Environment, Oxford University, where he is also director of the Complexity Economics programme at the Institute for New Economic Thinking at the Oxford Martin School.
+Additionally, he is an external professor at the Santa Fe Institute.
 His current research is on complexity economics, focusing on systemic risk in financial markets and technological progress.

 During his career he has made important contributions to complex systems, chaos, artificial life, theoretical biology, time series forecasting and econophysics.
 He co-founded Prediction Company, one of the first companies to do fully automated quantitative trading.
 While a graduate student he led a group that called itself Eudaemonic Enterprises and built the first wearable digital computer, which was used to beat the game of roulette.
+He is a founder and the Chief Scientist of Macrocosm Inc, a company devoted to scaling up complexity economics methods and reducing them to practice.

+Farmer's book, Making Sense of Chaos: A Better Economics for a Better World was published by Allen Lane in April 2024.

 Biography

 Early life

 Though born in Houston, Texas, Farmer grew up in Silver City, New Mexico.
 He was strongly influenced by Tom Ingerson, a young physicist and Boy Scout leader who inspired his interest in science and adventure.
 Scout activities included searching for an abandoned Spanish goldmine to fund a mission to Mars, a road trip to the Northwest Territories and backcountry camping in the Barranca del Cobre.
-Farmer graduated from Stanford University in 1973 with a BS in Physics and went to graduate school at the University of California, Santa Cruz, where he studied physical cosmology under George Blumenthal.
+Farmer graduated from Stanford University in 1973 with a BS in physics and went to graduate school at the University of California, Santa Cruz, where he studied physical cosmology under George R. Blumenthal.